 The page you are currently reading is all about gravel/stone driveways and how much they cost.

-This is a works schedule for installing a gravel driveway, our prices on this page assume the following:
+Below you’ll find a “works schedule” for the installation of a gravel driveway, the prices on this page include the following:

-- Compact existing soil sub-base with a vibrating plate, ensuring there is adequate provision for drainage to meet current regulations
+- Compact the existing soil sub-base with a vibrating plate, ensure there is adequate provision for drainage that meets current Buiding Regulations.

-- Lay gravel to a depth of around 40mm
+- Lay gravel to a depth of around 5-6cm.

-- VAT is included in our price example below
+- VAT is included in the price example below.

-The three examples below are for 40 and 100 square metre driveways.
+The two examples below are for 40 and 100 square metre driveways.

 We have made some assumptions when calculating these costs, so keep reading to see if they apply to your driveway.

-The third price is to remove and dispose of an existing gravel driveway and then replace with new decorative gravel at a depth of 40mm:
+The third price is to remove and dispose of an existing gravel driveway and then replace it with new decorative gravel at a depth of 6cm:

 How to Reduce the Cost of Your Driveway (read this to save £££)